repository-service-tuf/repository-service-tuf/docs/source/guide/introduction/introduction.rst

 Repository Service for TUF.

-The CLI supports the initial setup, termed a ceremony, where the first repository metadata are signed and the service is configured, generating Tokens to be used by integration (i.e., CI/CD tools).
+The CLI supports the initial setup, termed a ceremony, where the first repository metadata are signed and the service is configured, generating tokens to be used by integration (i.e., CI/CD tools).

 The Repository Metadata